LLNL/axom/src/examples/radiuss_tutorial/lesson_02/README.md

     : naiveFindIntersections(mesh, checkIntersect, params.isVerbose());
 ```

-!!! action Look at code for completed example
+> :clapper: Look at code for completed example

 ## Running the code
 So, how did our algorithms do?